Andre601/Formatter-Expansion/README.md

 The number option tells the expansion to treat the provided value as a number.
 The first argument after this option determines how the number is handled.

+You can also use `num` as a shorter alias.

 #### `format`
 > `%formatter_number_format_<number>%`
 > `%formatter_number_format_[locale]:[format]_<number>%`